danilonocella/cookunity-coding-challenge/README.md

 - ViteJS was used to set up the React/Typescript app.
 - Material UI was used to build the UI components.
 - Axios was used to handle the requests to the backend.
+- React-query was used to manage the state of the requests to the backend.
 - Service Poke API was used to retrieve the cards images.

 ### Backend